thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

   + There should be no abrupt jumps in subject between paragraphs, if there are consider breaking the discussion into subsections to help the reader identify logical resting points.
   + The discussion should not require the reader to go back and read its first half in order to understand its second half.

+### other thoughts

+* Somewhere in the discussion, be sure to list out what any unsolved problems you faced are.

 <!-- end -->

 <!-- start Conclusions -->